 Lakshmi Iyengar, a Bharatanatyam dancer is the disciple of guru Narmada, Malathi Iyengar, & Bragha Bessell.
 Lakshmi has performed extensively all over the USA, Canada, and India, including the December music and dance festival season in Chennai and Bangalore.
 As a lead dancer for the Rangoli Dance Company, she has performed in all choreographic works of Iyengar.
 Lakshmi, a recipient of the Alliance for California Traditional Artists 2004 Award, has received multiple Lester Horton dance award nominations for outstanding achievement in Performance.
 With over two decades of dance experience and training in film and video production, Lakshmi has been a production designer for Rangoli productions since 2001.
 Lakshmi has a Masters in Entertainment Industry Management from the Carnegie Mellon University and a B.A. in Theater (Production Design) and Italian from the University of California, Los Angeles.
 Lakshmi has studied Italian literature and theater at the Universita’ di Bologna, Italy and worked for the Cineteca di Bologna.
-Lakshmi is a coordinator for Worldwide Acquisitions, Universal Pictures.
+Lakshmi is a Manager of Worldwide Acquisitions, Universal Pictures.

 Suresh Iyengar born in Dharwar, India, is a sculptor, painter, and a craftsman.
 Having been a visual artist since childhood, he has enhanced his skills by attending sculpture workshops in Pietrasanta, Italy, Cambria, and Los Angeles.
 His artistic works have been a part of several productions of Rangoli Foundation as well as other site-specific concerts, museums, events, installations, and weddings all over California.
 His sculptures and paintings are also part of a private collection.
 Suresh has received multiple nominations for outstanding achievement in set design by the Los Angeles based Lester Horton Dance Award Committee.
 He is a member of the Pasadena Society of Artists.
 He is the recipient of the ‘Kannada Kala Bhushana Award ’ by the Karnataka Cultural Association, Los Angeles in 1999.
 Iyengar has been a contributing artist and sculptor in building the City of Burbank Rose Bowl Float since 2004.
 In addition to being an artist and a dentist by profession, Iyengar has been an avid jogger since 1976.
 He trains regularly and has run over 150 Marathons all over United States and abroad.
 The list includes prestigious Marathons such as The Boston 100th Marathon, Paris, London, Munich, Honolulu, Big Sur, San Diego, and Los Angeles.